List of National Key Points

-The following is a list of all sites that have been declared as being of "national strategic importance against sabotage", or National Key Points, by the South African Minister of Police (Note: This power originally lay with the Minister of Defence, but in 2004 it was transferred by a presidential proclamation issued in terms of Section 97 of the Constitution to the Minister of Safety and Security.
-The portfolio of Safety and Security has since been renamed Police.) in terms of the National Key Points Act, 1980, as publicised for the first time on 16 January 2015.
+The following is a list of all sites that have been declared as being of "national strategic importance against sabotage", or National Key Points, by the South African Minister of Police in terms of the National Key Points Act, 1980 (Note: This power originally lay with the Minister of Defence, but in 2004 it was transferred by a presidential proclamation issued in terms of Section 97 of the Constitution to the Minister of Safety and Security.
+The portfolio of Safety and Security has since been renamed Police.), as publicised for the first time on 16 January 2015.
 (Note: The originally released list is somewhat vague in details on some sites, and a best guess is used to identify the specified National Key Point.
 These are calculated by comparing to other sites on the list and evaluating the strategic value of the site: IE. SABC PE(Port Elizabeth): The Post Office Tower, used for Communications, Radio and T.V. transmissions is the best fit for this site.
 Whereas the SABC offices in Port Elizabeth would have less strategic importance, because a transmission tower would still be needed.)